wpears/webmap-training/Readme.md

     -Compare with a document with links that doesn't change from the time you load it -What changed in browsers from their inception to allow the creation of apps?
   -JS!
+    -browsers have a javascript interpreter/engine that allows scripts to be run on any page -So what?
+  -The DOM!
+    -When HTML elements are parsed, they get added to the Document Object Model -The DOM is a tree of nodes, with methods for accessing siblings, children, parents, and querying for specific nodes

   -AJAX via XMLHttpRequest
+  -HTML5
+    -Audio/Video
+    -Canvas
+    -Geolocation
+    -Drag-and-Drop
+    -Offline apps
+    -Web sockets
+    -WebGL!
+    -etc!

+    These are available as extensions of the DOM or as new HTML elements.

   -page vs. app Example
   -wikipedia vs twitter/facebook